 Important: The update process will discard any current changes you might have made locally that have not been applied.
 If you have changes on your local machine that must be applied, click Apply to commit them before performing an update.
 This will overwrite the settings in the database using your local configuration instead, so you must confirm this action.

-If you decide not to use the Configuration Settings database:
+If you decide not to enable configuration synchronization:

-- The Update From Database button does not appear and your configuration is stored on the file system (not in the database).
+- The Synchronize Configuration button does not appear and your local configuration is only stored on the file system (not in the database).
 If you are configuring multiple servers, you will use the Import Configuration option to import the configuration snapshot file that you exported from the first server you configured.

 - For distributed installations, this means you must export and